dvanherbergen/elm-multitag-input/readme.md

 ## TODO
-- extra json attributes loaded via resolve are lost (from suggestions they are preserved)

 - selection use keys + enter in dropdown, also triggers resolve
-- click selection doesnt work -> depends on where you clicked
+- mouse selection doesnt work -> depends on where you clicked (testd -> click)
-- after deleting all initial tags, autocomplete stops working
-- remove id + description?
-- make autofocus optional
-- allow paste of comma separated values
-- single type field cannot tab to next field once value is entered
 - arrow right should move to next list in dropdown
-- mouse selection doesn't work
 - update documentation
-- live demo?
+- live demo? or pics?

-* update flags to new format
+* update flags to new format (names/autocomplete)
+* remove id + description from Tag interface

 ## Done
+- allow paste of comma separated values
+- empty dropdown is not hidden
+- remove id + description
+- after deleting all initial tags, autocomplete stops working
+- single type field cannot tab to next field once value is entered
+- make autofocus optional
+- extra json attributes loaded via resolve are lost
 - focus on inputfield if clicked anywhere in mti-box
 - enter text + press tab iso enter -> no tag added
 - do not show suggestions if no result was found